nordic-doki/fw-nrfconnect-nrf/samples/bluetooth/rpc_host/README.rst

 Bluetooth: Host for nRF RPC BLE
 ###############################
-The nRF RPC Entropy sample demonstrates how to run the Bluetooth Low Energy stack on the another device or CPU using :ref:`nrfxlib:nrf_rpc` that exchange the function calls between cores using `Remote Procedure Calls (RPC)`_.
+The nRF RPC Host sample demonstrates how to run the Bluetooth Low Energy stack on the another device or CPU using :ref:`nrfxlib:nrf_rpc` that exchange the function calls between cores using `Remote Procedure Calls (RPC)`_.
 The sample makes use of the Bluetooth Low Energy on the Application core of an nRF5340 DK when full stack is running on the Network Core.

 Overview